leonlama/StockMarketPricePredictor/README.md

           - tensorflow

 # Launch
-In order to run the programm you simply run the main.py file (provided in the
+In order to run the programm you simply run the main.py file (provided in the folder) in your prefered IDE or in your Terminal.
+The program doesn´t need any specific requirements and yous should be able to run it easily on your PC / Laptop /...

+# Additional Information
+You can easily modify the neural network and change the layers or the amout of days based on which the nn starts it´s training in order to achieve more accurate results.
+The nn is not optimized!
+So feel free to experiment with the data.